pemsley/coot/blog/_posts/2022-08-28-Coot-Cryo-EM-Tutorial-Part-1.md

  - **Morph** &rarr; **Jiggle Fit with Fourier Filtering**
    - _{Coot adds the "Morph" menu to the main menu bar}_
+   - Close the Curlew dialog.

 [wait a couple of seconds - you can think of this step as local molecular placement.
 We could have used MOLREP or PHASER to achieve the same result with no human intervention, but with considerably more palaver]

    - _{The AlphaFold2 model should jump into the density}_

-You can check that this is the correct solution because it finds some density for the N-terminal helical extension.
+You can check that this is the correct solution because it finds some density for the N-terminal helical extension (the appropriate density level for this helix is at a rather lowver level than the rest of the molecule, so some scrolling will be in order).

 4: Real Space Refinement Morph Fitting
 --------------------------------------